clarete/langlang/README.md

     grammar FILE as input and if no output path is provided, an interactive shell presented.

+-   `-output-path PATH`: Path in which the generated parser will be saved.
+(Not required for interactive mode.)

+-   `-output-language LANG`: this will cause the generator to output a parser in the target language LANG.
+As of this writing, the only supported values are `goeval` and `go`, but there are plans to extend support to both Python, JavaScript/TypeScript, Rust and other languages.
+Notice this option is required if `-output-path` is set.
+(Not required for interactive mode.)

--   `-disable-whitespaces`: If this flag is set, the whitespace handling productions won't be inserted into the AST.
+-   `-disable-spaces`: If this flag is set the space handling productions won't be inserted into the AST.
 This is useful for grammars that already have spacing rules placed throughout their definitions.

--   `-disable-captures`: If this flag is set, the generated parser won't capture any values (functioning as matching only.)
+-   `-disable-captures`: If this flag is set the generated parser won't capture any values (functioning as matching only.)

+-   `-disable-capture-spaces`: If this flag is set the generated parser won't capture space chars in the output tree.
+This is useful if you only care for generating an AST of the parse tree, for example.

--   `-enable-capture-spaces`: Even when captures are enabled, one might want the parser to skip collecting space chars anyway.
-This flag does just that on runtime (in contrast to `-disable-captures`, that disables all captures in ****compile**** time)
+-   `-suppress-spaces`: Even when captures are enabled when generating a parser, one might want the parser to suppress capturing space chars anyway.
+This flag does just that on runtime (in contrast to `-disable-space-captures`, that disables all captures in

--   `-output-path PATH`: this option replaces `stdout` as the output with the PATH value provided to this command.

--   `-output-language LANG`: this will cause the generator to output a parser in the target language LANG.
-As of this writing, the only supported value is `go`, but there are plans to extend support to both Python, JavaScript/TypeScript, Rust and other languages.
+    ****compile**** time, thus it is mostly useful for the interactive use.)

 -   `-show-fails`: If this flag is set, the runtime will collect a set of characters that were attempted to match but failed just so the